BIGBEASTISHANK/bigbeastishank.com/src/blogPost/player-movenment-in-unity3d.md

     float moveX = Input.GetAxis("Horizontal");
     float moveZ = Input.GetAxis("Vertical");

+    // Getting where to move the player.
     Vector3 move = new Vector3(moveX, 0, moveZ);
+    // Making it so it move on player's X and Z axis insted of global axis. move = transform.TransformDirection(move);

     // Condition for walking and running speed if (move != Vector3.zero && !Input.GetKey(KeyCode.LeftShift))